Drug Court Programs

 Effective July 1, 2011, administration of Drug Court Programs was realigned from ADP to the counties.
 DHCS will continue to provide technical assistance to counties regarding drug court issues.

 Counties have the discretion to determine which type of drug court they support with realigned funding.
 Drug court funding must be spent on drug court operations and services. per Government Code Section 30025 (f)(7)(H) as added by AB 118, the Drug Court Subaccount shall be used to fund the costs of drug court operations and services as those costs are currently permitted and described by statute and regulation.

 Under realignment, the total of all three drug court allocations – Comprehensive Drug Court Implementation (CDCI), Drug Court Partnership (DCP), and Dependency Drug Court (DDC) – were combined into one allocation as of FY 2011-12.
 The allocation percentages are applied to the funds deposited in the Drug Court Subaccount on a monthly basis from the sales tax revenues.
 The actual dollars varies depending on the actual sales tax receipts.

-To review payment issued by the State Controller’s Office, use the link and instructions below:
+To review payment issued by the California State Controller’s Office (SCO), visit this SCO webpage and follow the instructions below:

 - Select “Current Apportionment Payments”

 - Select “Monthly Health and Human Services Account”

 Effective with the passage of the 2013-2014 Budget Act and associated legislation, the Department of Alcohol and Drug Programs (ADP) no longer exists as of July 1, 2013.
 All ADP programs and staff, except the Office of Problem Gambling, transferred to the Department of Health Care Services (DHCS).